vera-weili/perovskite_ML/README.md

   Example to load binary_oxide_entries.json
 ```
 import json
-with open("data/vasp_output.json", "r") as f:
+with open("data/vasprunxml.json", "r") as f:
      data = json.load(f)
 ```
-All the model and scalers are in .h5 and .pkl format respectively.
+All the model and scalers are in .pkl format respectively.
 They can be loaded using keras or pickle, or they can be loaded together using garnetdnn.util.load_model_and_scaler

-Example to load garnet unmix model and scaler
+Example to load model and scaler

 ```
 from keras.model import load_model